-As an employer, we are working towards a people first culture and are proud to have been selected as one of Canada’s Best Diversity Employers and a Greater Toronto’s Top Employer for 2015, 2016, 2017 and 2018.
+In August 2021, the university announced that it would begin a renaming process to address the legacy of Egerton Ryerson for a more inclusive future.
+Let's write the next chapter together.
 To learn more about our work environment, colleagues, leaders, students and innovative educational environment, visit www.ryerson.ca, check out @RyersonU, @RyersonHR and @RyersonECI on Twitter, and visit our LinkedIn company page.

 Ryerson Aboriginal Student Services (RASS) is a department within the Office of the Vice-President, Equity and Community Inclusion (OVPECI).
 RASS provides a culturally supportive environment to promote academic excellence and serves as a place to balance academic learning with traditional teachings and culture.

 We are looking for an Aboriginal Outreach and Recruitment Officer to join Ryerson Aboriginal Student Services!
 The Aboriginal Outreach and Recruitment Officer engages and advises prospective Aboriginal students, parents, caregivers and counsellors regarding Ryerson programs, admissions, policies and procedures.
-The role also collaborates as necessary to review applications, evaluate education credentials and work alongside Admissions, and makes recommendations for final decisions to admit or refuse students.
-The role also creates a positive and favorable impression of Ryerson by performing administrative, public relations, and presentation duties and creates outreach and recruitment programming including representing Ryerson on and off-campus, to effectively market the university and attract Aboriginal peoples to its programs.
+The role also collaborates as necessary to review applications, evaluate education credentials, work alongside Admissions, and makes recommendations for final decisions to admit or refuse students.
+The role also creates a positive and favorable impression of Ryerson by performing administrative, public relations, and presentation duties.
+The incumbent will create outreach and recruitment programming including representing Ryerson on and off-campus, to effectively market the university and attract First Nations/Indigenous, Inuit and Metis peoples to its programs.